Security and fraud prevention

 How we have improved our security

 We have continued to implement new and innovative capabilities within the Group to protect our data and our services.
-New tooling allows us to identify anomalous behaviour on our network and on our systems and allows us to monitor for malicious activity directed at the Group.
+New tooling allows us to identify anomalous behaviour on our network and on our systems, and allows us to monitor malicious activity directed at the Group.

-We actively support STEM education (Science, Technology, Engineering & Mathematics) to encourage school pupils to engage with these subjects and careers.
-We work in partnership with Skills Development Scotland and others to host interactive events to bring these subjects alive, providing an insight into the wide variety of careers available within the technology and cyber industry.
+We actively support STEM education (science, technology, engineering & mathematics) to encourage school pupils to engage with these subjects and careers.
+We collaborate with Skills Development Scotland and others to host interactive events to bring these subjects alive, providing an insight into the wide variety of careers available within the technology and cyber industry.

 How we keep track of our security needs

 We innovate and collaborate with peers to keep up to date with any developments in the world of physical and cyber security, so we can anticipate threats and improve our responses if needed.